brendonmiranda/kvRepl/README.md

 In this exercise we ask you to write a command line REPL (read-eval-print loop) that drives a simple in-memory key/value storage system.
 This system should also allow for nested transactions.
 A transaction can then be committed or aborted.

-• READ <key> Reads and prints, to stdout, the val associated with key.
+- READ <key> Reads and prints, to stdout, the val associated with key.
 If the value is not present an error is printed to stderr.

-• WRITE <key> <val> Stores val in key.
+- WRITE <key> <val> Stores val in key.

-• DELETE <key> Removes all key from store.
+- DELETE <key> Removes all key from store.
 Future READ commands on that key will return an error.

-• START Start a transaction.
+- START Start a transaction.

-• COMMIT Commit a transaction.
+- COMMIT Commit a transaction.
 All actions in the current transaction are committed to the parent transaction or the root store.
 If there is no current transaction an error is output to stderr.

-• ABORT Abort a transaction.
+- ABORT Abort a transaction.
 All actions in the current transaction are discarded.

-• QUIT Exit the REPL cleanly.
+- QUIT Exit the REPL cleanly.
 A message to stderr may be output

-Example Run:
+## example run

 $ my-program